loris-verga/TheDualityOfSimilarity/_includes/intro.md

       <li>→ We <b>can reject</b> the null hypothesis.</li>
     </ul>
     After controlling for confounders, we do find evidence that a <b>higher embedding distance</b> <em>causes</em> more  negativity in link sentiment (hooray !).<br><br>
-    However, one must keep in mind that although this relation exists, it is week.
+    However, one must keep in mind that although this relation exists, it is weak.
   </li>

 </ul>